Camera megapixel war: Picture perfect or just a gimmick?

 “In early 2020, we should expect launches with 92MP and 108MP in the market.
 Beyond a certain megapixel capability, a normal consumer cannot feel the difference in the photograph purely from megapixel viewpoint,” Singh noted.

-However, Realme inched up to the fourth position with 12 per cent market share, whereas Xiaomi slipped to the fifth spot with a share of 9 per cent in July-August.

-“In Q2 2019, 14 per cent smartphones shipped with 48MP lens cameras and 70 per cent with two or more rear cameras.

-“However, merely adding a bigger megapixel sensor does not determine higher picture quality,” Karn Chauhan, Research Analyst at Counterpoint Research told IANS.
+“However, merely adding a bigger megapixel sensor does not determine higher picture quality,” Karn Chauhan, research analyst at Counterpoint Research said.

 There are multiple factors, such as the lens, the size of the aperture, Image Signal Processor (ISP), software algorithms, AI, etc. which come into play while determining the quality of the picture.